South India’s tax being diverted to North: Kerala FinMin calls for meeting of southern states

-Kerala has decided to lead the way to discuss on how tax revenues being generated are being diverted for the development of north Indian states.
+Kerala has decided to lead the way to discuss how tax revenues being generated are being diverted for the development of north Indian states.
 Kerala's Finance Minister Thomas Isaac has called for a meeting of finance ministers of all southern states on April 10 to discuss the issue.

 Isaac said that he had written to all the finance ministers of the southern states.
 All of them have agreed to be part of the discussion in principal.
 They are however yet to send their official acceptance letters, he also said.

-The issue cropped up after the Central Government had recommended to the 15th Finance Commission of using population data from the 2011 cenus instead of the 1971 census for distribution of central tax revenues.
+The issue cropped up after the Central Government had recommended to the 15th Finance Commission of using population data from 2011 census instead of the 1971 census for distribution of central tax revenues.

 Isaac said that he is opposed to this and it is not right in the spirit of federalism.
 It will weaken the federal structure of India and also worsen the Central-State fiscal imbalance.